 In 2009, Blue Skies established a unique Driver's Education Scholarship Program for 15 to 17 year olds.
 Additionally, it formalized the Little WishesInstrument Loaner Program for children wishing to participate in their school band or orchestra but could not otherwise afford the instrument rental fee.

 In 2010, Blue Skies formalized its Winter Warm-Up Distribution Program to provide a warm coat, hat, gloves, scarf and blanket to our children who need it most.
 Blue Skies partnered for the first time with Sole4Souls to distribute brand new shoes and socks, establishing an annual Shoe Give Distribution Program.
-That same year, The Josh Fueston Swim to Live Fund was established by Laurie Fueston, in memory of 19yo Josh Fueston, an avid swimmer, to provide enrichment support to children who wish for swimming lessons, help with swim team fees, or are in need of swim therapy.
-Blue Skies is the administrator of this fund.
+That same year, the Swim to Live Fund was established by Laurie Fueston, in memory of 19yo Josh Fueston, an avid swimmer, to provide enrichment support to children who wish for swimming lessons, help with swim team fees, or are in need of swim therapy.

 In 2014, moved its office to a larger facility and changed the age of children served from 6 to 15 years to be 6 to 18th birthday or graduation from high school, whichever comes first.
 Blue Skies for Children is an active member of the Whatcom/Bellingham Chamber of Commerce.

 In 2016, Blue Skies formalized its Back-to-School Backpack Program.